Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: New Secrecy-Capacity Results

 \section{New Secrecy-Capacity Results}

 We give a single-letter characterization of the secrecy-capacity region of the SD-WTBC and of the PD-WTBC with an informed receiver (with and without receiver cooperation).
-Until now, the secrecy-capacity regions of these setups were known only in some special cases.
-Notably, \cite[Theorem 5]{Piantanida_External_Eve2015} characterized the SD-WTBC's region under the assumption that the stochastic channel to the second receiver is less noisy than the channel to the eavesdropper.
-Theorem 7 in that same paper characterized the secrecy-capacity region of the PD-WTBCs when both legitimate users are less noisy than the eavesdropper.

-Our result for the SD-WTBC, on the other hand, does not rely on the existence of any ordering between the channels to the different nodes.
-Similarly, for the PD-WTBC with an informed receiver our derivation avoids the assumption that the uninformed receiver observes a better signal than the eavesdropper.
-Furthermore, our secrecy-capacity descriptions use a single auxiliary random variable, as opposed to the two auxiliaries used in Theorems 5 and 7 of \cite{Piantanida_External_Eve2015}.

-The need for the less-noisy assumptions and the second auxiliary in \cite{Piantanida_External_Eve2015} stems from the converse proof of Theorems 5 and 7 that (directly) upper bounds the transmission rates achievable over the WTBC.
-By virtue of our analogy between WTCs and GPCs, we avoid directly upper bounding the WTBC's transmission rates, and, instead, exploit the GPBC's converse proof from \cite[Theorem 1]{Lapidoth_senideterministic2012} and \cite[Theorem 3]{Dikstein_PDBC_Cooperation2016} to establish the converses of Theorems \ref{TM:WTBC_capacity} and \ref{TM:PD_WTBC_capacity}, respectively.
+In accordance to our definition of achievability, the derived regions are valid when a stealth requirement is added to the regular vanishing information leakage criterion.
+A discussion comparing our derivations to previously known results for these WTBC models is given in Remark \ref{REM:comparison} at the end of this section.